JPKR-Organization/notice/README.md

+# JP-KR Challenges Notice
+This page provides documents and notification messages of the challenge to all participants.

-# notice
+# C1
-notice to participants of the challenges
+- Given competition time is 5 hours.